 What do I need to do to get my licence?

 First off, you need to be sure that flying helicopters is something that you really want to do, so what we suggest is… HAVE A GO!

-Give us a call and arrange a Trial Introductory Flight (TIF) for ONLY $320, a real bargain on a once only basis.
+Give us a call and arrange a Trial Introductory Flight (TIF) for ONLY $320, a real bargain on a once-only basis.
 This is a no obligation flight, consisting of a pre-flight briefing and a 35 minute flying lesson.
 If you decide to continue learning to fly, this flight counts as part of your training.
 If you just can’t get enough, we also offer an hour long Trial Flight for $600.

-Once you have made the decision to get a helicopter licence, the type of flying that you intend doing will determine whether you want a Private or a Commercial licence.
+Once you have made the decision to get a helicopter licence, the type of flying that you intend on doing will determine whether you will obtain a Private or a Commercial licence.
 A Private licence allows you to carry passengers for recreational purposes (but not for hire or reward), whereas a Commercial licence allows you to conduct commercial operations and charge for your services – in other words, you can be employed as a pilot.

 For a Private licence you need a minimum of 50 hours flying prior to your flight test.

 A Commercial licence requires a minimum of 105 hours flying prior to the flight test.
 No fixed wing (aeroplane) experience is required.
-These hours are changing later this year however we are not able to give you accurate details at this time as CASA have not finalized the transition to the new system.

 You don’t have to make a firm decision about which licence you want prior to commencing your training.
 If you get your Private licence and then decide you want to continue on and get a Commercial licence, you just continue with your training and do the extra 55 hours flying, pass the Commercial theory exams and the Commercial flight test.